wombleton/gitlaw-nz/acts/S/Securities Markets Act 1988.md

     *   (c) [section 11D][45] (criminal liability for false or misleading appearance of trading, etc).

-    Section 43: substituted, on 29 February 2008, by [section 12(1)][511] of the Securities Markets Amendment Act 2006 (2006 No 47).
+    Section 43: substituted, on 29 February 2008, by [section 12(1)][513] of the Securities Markets Amendment Act 2006 (2006 No 47).

+    Section 43(1): amended, on 1 July 2013, by [section 413][522] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 43A Penalties for failing to comply with Part 2

-*   (1) A person who commits an offence against any of the following sections is liable on summary conviction to a fine not exceeding $30,000:
+*   (1) A person who commits an offence against any of the following sections is liable on conviction to a fine not exceeding $30,000:

     *   (a) [section 19ZD][110] (offence for failure to comply with directors' and officers' disclosure obligation):

     *   (b) [section 35BA][136] (offence for failure to comply with substantial holding disclosure obligation).

-    (2) A person who commits an offence against any of the following sections is liable on summary conviction to a fine not exceeding $10,000:
+    (2) A person who commits an offence against any of the following sections is liable on conviction to a fine not exceeding $10,000:

     *   (a) [section 19ZF][112] (offences relating to directors' and officers' interests register):